yegor256/blog/_posts/2014/jun/2014-06-09-objects-should-be-immutable.md

 Now, the script is broken although it compiled without errors.
-This is what [temporal coupling]({% pst 2015/dec/2015-12-08-temporal-coupling-between-method-calls %}) is about&mdash;there is always some hidden information in the code that a programmer has to remember.
+This is what [temporal coupling]({% pst 2015/dec/2015-12-08-temporal-coupling-between-method-calls %}) is about---there is always some hidden information in the code that a programmer has to remember.
 In this example, we have to remember that the configuration for the first request is also used for the second one.